kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 ### Install Kedro in a new virtual environment

-In your local development environment, create a virtual environment for this tutorial using Conda:
+In your local development environment, create a virtual environment for this tutorial.
+Any environment management system can be used, though the following commands use [Conda](https://docs.conda.io/en/latest/):

 ```bash
 conda create --name iris-databricks python=3.10